f3-factory/F3com-data/getting-started/main.md

 <div class="well">
     <p>
         <em>Any intelligent fool can make things bigger and more complex...
-It takes a touch of genius - and a lot of courage to move in the opposite direction. - E. F. Schumacher</em>
+It takes a touch of genius - and a lot of courage to move in the opposite direction. <br><br>– E. F. Schumacher</em>
     </p>
 </div>